MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 * For issues found in other operating systems that have been certified by the operating system vendor to run on Hyper-V, support is provided by the vendor.
 * For issues found in other operating systems, Microsoft submits the issue to the multi-vendor support community, [TSANet](http://www.tsanet.org/).

+In order to be supported, both the Hyper-V host and guest must be updated with all critical updates available through Windows Update.

 ## What are integration services and why do they matter?
 Hyper-V includes integration services for supported guest operating systems.
 Integration services improve interaction between the host system and the virtual machine.